By Robin Oxley

 Get specific.
 Instead of focusing on your general contributions to past teams, pinpoint your individual role and the influence you had on projects.
 Give the interviewer a clear idea of where you could fit in at their company.

 Use the STAR method to talk about your accomplishments by focusing on a Situation, the Task you needed to complete, the Action you took and the Result you achieved.
 Describe your specific goals (not big-picture company goals) and how you moved the needle.
 Avoid using jargon, and practice talking about your accomplishments so you can concisely get the point across without finding yourself babbling about irrelevant details.
+You can even use this downloadable worksheet to help you craft a few STAR stories for your next interview.

 Negative Feelings or Actions